-Covid-19 has made remote working the “new normal.”
+Covid-19 has made remote working the “new normal”, giving birth to yet another buzzword, “everywhere enterprise’.
 For many, remote working means working from home.
 Prudent a move as this is, it does present certain logistical issues, especially if individuals across the organisation are unable to access key data and capabilities that will allow them to innovate from home.

 New problems are faced every day, but with them come unique opportunities for IT leaders to revolutionise the methods in which an organisation can self-service to its full potential.
 And this can be done by adopting new frameworks and systems specifically designed to provide a decentralised workforce the proper tools necessary to function remotely.